CAKR: Commutative algebra k-mer representations for genomics: Results

 Phylogenetic reconstruction is central to elucidating evolutionary relationships among taxa~\cite{nei1996phylogenetic, bellgard1999dynamic}.
-We assessed \textsc{CAKL} on six benchmark datasets from~\cite{hozumi2024revealing}, encompassing complete genomes and gene sequences with established taxonomic labels.
-Sequence lengths range from $\sim$2{,}000 nt for influenza HA genes to $\sim$17{,}000 nt for mammalian mitochondrial and Ebola virus genomes, and up to several megabases for bacterial genomes.
+We assessed CAKR on six benchmark datasets from~\cite{hozumi2024revealing}, encompassing complete genomes and gene sequences with established taxonomic labels.
+Sequence lengths range from $\sim$2{,}000 nt for influenza \textit{HA} genes to $\sim$17{,}000 nt for mammalian mitochondrial and Ebola virus genomes, and up to several megabases for bacterial genomes.

-Phylogenetic trees were inferred using \textsc{CAKL} and compared with those from representative alignment-free methods.
-Following~\cite{hozumi2024revealing}, we set \(k = 3\) for FFP-KL, FFP-JS, and Markov models, \(k = 5\) for NVM and \textsc{CAKL}, and omitted \(k\) for FPS.
-All trees were built with the UPGMA algorithm and visualized in iTOL v6~\cite{letunic2024interactive}.
+Phylogenetic trees were inferred using CAKR and compared with those from representative alignment-free methods.
+Following~\cite{hozumi2024revealing}, we set \(k = 3\) for FFP-KL, FFP-JS, and MKS models, \(k = 5\) for NVM, and selected \(k=4\) for CAKR using our data-driven $k$-mer scale selection framework; FPS required no \(k\)-mer parameter.
+All trees were built with the UPGMA algorithm and visualized in Interactive Tree Of Life (iTOL) v6~\cite{letunic2024interactive}.
+As a supplementary sensitivity analysis, we also compared CAKR trees built with UPGMA and Neighbor-Joining (NJ).
+UPGMA achieved perfect purity on the rhinovirus, mammalian, and SARS-CoV-2 datasets, whereas NJ reduced purity for rhinovirus and mammalian data while matching UPGMA on SARS-CoV-2 (Supplementary Section~7; Supplementary Fig.~15).